defenseunicorns/pepr/adr/0008-store-key-sanitization.md

 #### Why not use base64 encoding?

 * Although base64 encoding gaurantees that the key will be unique and not contain any special characters, it will introduce a lot of overhead:
-* * make it harder for users to read PeprStore CR because key names will be encoded
+* * Harder for users to read PeprStore CR because key names will be encoded
-* * require a migration path for existing store items.
+* * Require a migration path for existing store items
-* * may require a npx pepr command for viewing all store items at once.
+* * Require a npx pepr command for viewing all store items at once?
-* * require a new store path prefix.
+* * Require a new store path prefix.
-* * potentially would want a k9s command for cluster users to be able to view PeprStore CR
+* * Potentially would want a k9s command for cluster users to be able to view PeprStore CR
-* * Relatively heavy shift for an extremely important part of the system.
+* * A lot must be done for a relatively simple problem that is based on the issue and much is lost in terms of interacting with the PeprStore CR.

 ## Pros and Cons of the Decision

 ### Pros
 - No migration path required because keys that cannot get placed in the store are not in the store
-- No overhead of base64 encoding
+- No overhead of base64 encoding/decoding
 - No new store path prefix
-- No new pepr command for viewing store items because users can use the store as always
+- No new pepr command for viewing store items because users can see the PeprStore CR as always
 - Add more unit and e2e tests around the store
 - No need for a k9s command for k9s users to be able to view PeprStore CR

 ### Cons
-- There could be edge cases that we have not discovered yet of a key that you cannot place in the store
+- Could be edge cases that we have not discovered yet of a key that you cannot place in the store

 ## Consequences

 1. Implement the sanitization feature so that the store can accept arbitrary keycloak client ids
-2. Add fuzz and property-based to unit tests to store to find edge cases
+2. Add fuzz and property-based tests to find edge cases
 3. Add more e2e tests around the store